tresata/hackathonblr2023/README.md

 Click here to open the Problem Statement file [here](https://github.com/tresata/hackathonblr2023/blob/main/PROBLEM_STATEMENT.txt)

-There is a an additional data set provided [here](https://github.com/tresata/hackathonblr2023/blob/main/ART%20Center%20Statistics.xlsx).
+There is a an additional data set provided [here](https://github.com/tresata/hackathonblr2023/blob/main/ART%20Center%20Statistics.xlsx).This contains some demographic information related to ART centers where HIV patients receive treatment, gender enrollment and adherence to treatment.
-This contains some demographic information related to ART centers where HIV patients receive treatment, gender enrollment and adherence to treatment.
+This contains some demographic information related to ART centers (Antiretroviral Treatment) where HIV patients receive treatment, gender enrollment and adherence to treatment.

 ## Submission

+This is the submission drive for presentation [here](https://drive.google.com/drive/folders/1EpcPrg2UCY1oUkwKAh8tvgaQOUtoRSxd)

 Feel free to submit your solution in any format of your choice - be it slides, visual charts, multimedia, documents or just plain text!!...So get creative & think outside the box!
 Tick-Tock - the clock is your ally so submit your solutions within the stipulated time in the designated google drive folder using the right naming convention